AlexisWu-01/compRobo22_robot_localization/README.md

 ---

-- How did you solve the problem?
-(Note: this doesn’t have to be super-detailed, you should try to explain what you did at a high-level so that others in the class could reasonably understand what you did).
-- Describe a design decision you had to make when working on your project and what you ultimately did (and why)?
-These design decisions could be particular choices for how you implemented some part of an algorithm or perhaps a decision regarding which of two external packages to use in your project.
-What if any challenges did you face along the way?
-- What would you do to improve your project if you had more time?
-- Did you learn any interesting lessons for future robotic programming projects?
-These could relate to working on robotics projects in teams, working on more open-ended (and longer term) problems, or any other relevant topic.

 ## Introduction
 The goal in this project is to implement a [particle filter](https://en.wikipedia.org/wiki/Particle_filter) on a map where we use a probablity based method to infer the position of the robot on a known map based on:
  - sensor measurement: laser scan